5 Best Fuel Cards for Small Businesses in 2026

 Card Type Credit

-Rebate Rewards 3¢ per gallon rebate (roughly)
+Rebate Rewards 3¢ per gallon rebate for 180 days, then based on fuel spending

 Accepted Fuel Type Gasoline, diesel and electric